 Unlike other plans in the market, AIG do not just cover a clients’ child for the same core conditions plus a few child specific conditions.
 Instead, they offer the children’s cover effectively as a separate policy with its own list of definitions.
 This enables them to focus on providing the best possible definitions for children.

 Within the plan there are three categories of critical illness conditions each paying a differing amount on a successful claim.
 Our doctors explain each condition in more detail below:

-AIG will pay £50,000 if a child suffers from a group 1 critical illness and survives at least 10 days.
+AIG will pay 50% of the adult sum assured or £50,000 (whichever is less) if a child suffers from a group 1 critical illness and survives at least 10 days.

-AIG will pay £25,000 if a child suffers from a group 2 critical illness and survives at least 10 days.
+AIG will pay 25% of the adult sum assured or £25,000 (whichever is less) if a child suffers from a group 2 critical illness and survives at least 10 days.

-(A further claim can be made for the same child on a group 1 condition where the benefit will be reduced to £25,000)
+(A further claim can be made for the same child on a group 1 condition)

 AIG will pay £5,000 if a child suffers from one of four birth defects.

 (Claiming on one of these conditions does not affect the ability to claim on Group 1 and 2 conditions)

 Whilst providing excellent coverage for the traditional “congenital” conditions such as cerebral palsy, Down’s Syndrome and muscular dystrophy, AIG have also added four unique conditions to their plan.
 These provide cover for birth defects that although not life threatening, will often require surgery to correct and as such will be a tough period for both the child and parents.

 Our doctors explain the conditions in more detail below: